Love Living In

 Events during the week included:

-S.H.A.G (Sexual health Awareness and Guidance) launched the yearlong health campaign with the annual clubs and societies STI testing completion.
+S.H.A.G (Sexual health Awareness and Guidance) launched the yearlong health campaign with the annual clubs and societies STI testing competition.
 With £200 up for grabs the competition saw record numbers of STI test taken.
 64 clubs and societies got involved and 540 tests were taken.
 The top 5 were:

 - Musical Medics 82% (of their members were tested).